 Founding the Constellation

-In December 2004, Alison Campbell, April Foster, Dusit Duangsa, Fabiola Ngeruka, Geoff Parcell, Ian Campbell, Luc Barrière-Constantin, Marlou De Rouw, Sue Lucas, Usa Duongsaa, Jean-Louis Lamboray and Alex Osterwalder met to found the Constellation.
+In December 2004, Alison Campbell, April Foster, Dusit Duongsa, Fabiola Ngeruka, Geoff Parcell, Ian Campbell, Luc Barrière-Constantin, Marlou De Rouw, Sue Lucas, Usa Duongsa, Jean-Louis Lamboray and Alex Osterwalder met to found the Constellation.
 The perennial fog in Geneva blocked the view but our vision was clear: AIDS competence should spread faster than the virus.
 Our association would be called the Constellation.
 Local communities who mobilised themselves to address their own concerns would form the stars and illuminate each other for more effective responses.
 Facilitators from the Constellation would stimulate and connect local responses.

 Fundamental Principle: Appreciation!